primal-coder/grid-engine/README.md

 ## Description

 **grid_engine** is a framework for generating and manipulating grids.
-It provides a number of classes and functions for generating and manipulating grids.
+It provides a number of classes and functions to accomplish this.
 Each grid is composed of [Cell](https://github.com/primal-coder/grid-engine/blob/main/grid_engine/_cell/README.md) objects and is defined by a [Blueprint](https://github.com/primal-coder/grid-engine/blob/main/grid_engine/_blueprint/README.md).
 A `Grid` can be generated from a `blueprint`, loaded from a file, or created manually.
 It can also be pickled for later use.
 It can be rendered as a 2D image, an animated GIF or an ASCII string.
 Grids provide a number of relevant methods for pathfinding, cell manipulation, and more.

 ## Installation